Anthony Guida, AIA

 Lila Pickus is a spatial designer with a passion for storytelling.
 Her work, which straddles disciplines, explores site-specific narratives through the reuse of buildings, landscapes, and discarded materials.
 Working two-dimensionally as a printmaker and three-dimensionally as an architectural designer, Lila’s research and creative practice draws on physical traces of memory to explore the intersection of architecture, fine art, history, and exhibition design.

 Lila holds a Master of Design in Interior Architecture, Adaptive Reuse from the Rhode Island School of Design and a Bachelor of Studio Art from Colorado College.
-She currently works as an Exhibition Designer with the State of New Mexico’s Department of Cultural Affairs, Museum Resource Division.
+She currently works as the Head of Exhibit Services for the Department of Cultural Affairs’ Museum Resources Division.

 Carlos Gemora